-Sensitization For skin sensitization:
+Sensitization

-A component in this mixture has been shown to be a skin sensitizer.
+For skin sensitization: A component in this mixture has been shown to be a skin sensitizer.
 Animal studies have shown that skin contact with isocyanates may play a role in respiratory sensitization.

 For respiratory sensitization:

 A component in this mixture may cause an allergic respiratory response.

 MDI concentrations below the exposure guidelines may cause allergic respiratory reactions in individuals already sensitized.

 Asthma-like symptoms may include coughing, difficult breathing and a feeling of tightness in the chest.
 Occasionally, breathing difficulties may be life threatening.

+Specific Target Organ Systemic Toxicity (Single Exposure)

+Evaluation of available data suggests that this material is not an STOT-SE toxicant.

-Specific Target Organ Systemic Toxicity (Single Exposure) Product test data not available.
-Refer to component data.
-Specific Target Organ Systemic Toxicity (Repeated Exposure) Contains component(s) which have been reported to cause effects on the following organs in animals: Liver.
+Specific Target Organ Systemic Toxicity (Repeated Exposure)

+Contains component(s) which have been reported to cause effects on the following organs in animals: Liver.

 Kidney.

 Tissue injury in the upper respiratory tract and lungs has been observed in laboratory animals after repeated excessive exposures to MDI/polymeric MDI aerosols.

 Carcinogenicity

 Lung tumors have been observed in laboratory animals exposed to respirable aerosol droplets of MDI/Polymeric MDI (6 mg/m3) for their lifetime.
 Tumors occurred concurrently with respiratory irritation and lung injury.
 Current exposure guidelines are expected to protect against these effects reported for MDI.
 For the phthalate ester(s): Kidney effects and/or tumors have been observed in male rats.
 These effects are believed to be species specific and unlikely to occur in humans.
 Liver effects and/or tumors have been observed in rats.
-These effects are believed to be species are believed to be species and unlikely to occur in humans.
+These effects are believed to be species specific and unlikely to occur in humans.

-Teratogenicity

-Contains component(s) which did not cause birth defects in animals; other fetal effects occurred only at doses toxic to the mother.

-Reproductive toxicity

-No relevant data found.